locka99/cpp-to-rust-book/src/fixing_problems_in_c_cpp/exceptions.md

 ## How Rust helps

-The recommended way of dealing with errors is to use the Option and Result types to formally pass errors to your caller.
+The recommended way of dealing with errors is to use the `Option` and `Result` types to formally pass errors to your caller.

-For irregular errors your code choose invoke panic!()  which is a little like an exception in that it will cause the entire thread to unwind.
+For irregular errors your code can choose to invoke `panic!()`  which is a little like an exception in that it will cause the entire thread to unwind.
 If the main thread panics then the process terminates.

-A panic!() can be caught and recovered from in some scenarios but it is the nuclear option.
+A `panic!()` can be caught and recovered from in some scenarios but it is the nuclear option.

 Lacking exceptions might seem a bad idea but C++ demonstrates that they come with a whole raft of considerations of their own.